What Attracts Cockroaches?

 Common Household Repellents and Attractants

-However, relying solely on these substances for pest control is not recommended.
+However, relying solely on repellent substances for pest control is not recommended.
 They may offer temporary relief, but they do not address the underlying attractants or eliminate existing infestations.

 Influencing Cockroach Behavior